finnie2006/mix-it-play-it/README.md

 ## 🤝 Contributing

-This is a proprietary project.
-For bug reports or feature requests, please open an issue on GitHub.
+Contributions are welcome!
+Feel free to:
+- Report bugs or request features via [GitHub Issues](https://github.com/finnie2006/mix-it-play-it/issues)
+- Submit pull requests with improvements
+- Fork the project for your own use (attribution required per MIT License)

 ## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-© 2024 - 2025 Mix It Play It.
-All rights reserved.
+Copyright (c) 2024 - 2025 Mix It Play It

-This software is proprietary and confidential.
-Unauthorized copying, distribution, or use is strictly prohibited.

 ## 🆘 Support